pippinbarr/the-artist-is-present/process/to-do.md

 * ~~Red pixel on avatar?~~
 * **COULD NOT REPRODUCE** ~~Just noticed some broken long hair (blonde with black tips)~~
   * ~~Later this turned out to be stacked people walking at the same time, giving the appearance of multilayered haircuts.~~

-* I seemed to be able to quickly rejoin the queue while already in the queue?
-Also everyone behind me wasn't in the queue (not that that matters as much)
+* ~~I seemed to be able to quickly rejoin the queue while already in the queue?
+Maybe just when on the point of being kicked out?
+Also everyone behind me wasn't in the queue (not that that matters as much)~~

 * ~~With timed messages you run the risk of them happening while a dialog is already displaying.
 Could either~~
   * **NO**~~Have such messages repeat attempts until they succeed~~